The financing of the European economy was reshuffled after the 2008/2012 financial crisis:

 While infrastructure debt has largely benefited from this trend, public sector debt also proves to be an attractive investment alternative for institutional investors.
 Indeed, this asset class offers long-term investment opportunities and a significant yield pick-up compared to sovereign debt, for a comparable level of risk.
 Two main factors can explain this return pick-up: the rather illiquid nature of the asset class and the fact that the public sector debt market remains lesser known, with only a limited number of active lenders.

 This is especially true in France, where public sector entities currently have very limited access to capital markets and fund most of their borrowing needs in the banking market.
-For example, bond financing only represented 14% of French local authorities’ total borrowings in 2014 and the number of active issuers on the primary bond market has never exceeded 30 in any given year since this market first began to develop.
-In 2014, 4 banks provided 87% of commercial bank loans to French local authorities.

 In addition to the aformentioned advantages, public sector debt also benefits from a favourable regulatory environment.
 The latest development in this respect is the implementation in December 2015 of new Solvency II rules on local authorities.
 As a result of these new rules, exposures to French regions, departments and cities are to be treated as exposures to France for SCR purposes.